citp/privacy-policy-historical/r/rs/rsv/rsvpify.com.md

-> *The following text is extracted and transformed from the rsvpify.com privacy policy that was archived on 2015-09-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150912023401id_/https%3A//rsvpify.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rsvpify.com privacy policy that was archived on 2016-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160623160120id_/https%3A//rsvpify.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - RSVPify.

-COLLECTION OF PERSONAL INFORMATION
+**COLLECTION OF PERSONAL INFORMATION**

 You can browse RSVPify.com without telling us who you are or revealing any personal information about yourself.
 If, on the other hand, you register for an account with us, you give us your personal information, and you are not anonymous.
 If you choose to provide us with personal information, you consent to the transfer and storage of that information on our servers located in the United States.